 - Degree of intellectual and physical enrichment that the patient’s environment provides

-Although Alzheimer’s researchers are certain that environmental and health factors interact with genes to generate the “trigger” needed to express that gene, exploring the complexities of the gene-environment connection in Alzheimer’s disease is challenging and requires extensive longitudinal studies.
+Alzheimer’s researchers are certain that environmental and health factors interact with genes.
+These factors generate the “trigger” needed to express that gene.
+Science is exploring the complexities of the gene-environment connection in Alzheimer’s disease.
+It is challenging and requires extensive longitudinal studies.

 Clinical and Laboratory Testing for Early Onset Dementia